 Question 6 – Conservation efforts/management programs

 Most of the experts reported that there were conservation programs for kelp forests in their study area with exception of experts from Portugal, Mediterranean and Adriatic Sea.
 In France, these conservation programs included the creation of a Marine Protected Area, “Parc Naturel Marin d’Iroise”, in the Iroise/Ushant Sea, the management of harvesters’ efforts and processors of kelp and the development of monitoring programs (REBENT, water framework directive).
 In the Azores and Southern Iberian Peninsula, the creation of protected areas was identified to be the main conservation effort.
 In the Bay of Biscay, experts referred the creation of a joint assessment program between the regional government and the University of Oviedo.
-For the UK, experts reported the existence of controlling measures on kelp´s mechanical harvesting and the creation of marine protected areas in Scotland.
+For the UK, experts reported the existence of controlling measures on the mechanical harvesting of kelp and the creation of marine protected areas in England.
 German kelp forests in the North Sea are within a Marine Protected Area but there is no specific program targeting on kelp forests conservation.
 Regular quantitative monitoring of kelp stands in Germany takes place within the EU water framework directive and, for the Baltic Sea, within the HELCOM-monitoring program.
 For Norway, efforts on kelp conservation were mainly related with monitoring programs of coastal areas and kelp harvested areas, management plans for kelp harvesting and some monitoring of the recovery process in previously grazed areas.

 Question 7 – Global trends

 When asked to identify the global trends in kelp forests, the majority of the experts answered that kelp forests were decreasing in some regions and increasing in others (65%).
-Some experts however stated that kelp forests were globally decreasing (25%), while a minority suggested a stable trend (2%) and 8% of the experts answered they did not know.
+Some experts, however, stated that kelp forests were globally decreasing (25%), while a minority suggested a stable trend (2%) and 8% of the experts answered they did not know.

 Data acquisition and mapping

-After discussion on the knowledge collected with the questionnaires, georeferenced data were obtained from experts and collated in an excel database, based on the data entries sent by experts.
-The results of the data mining exercise showed, that most data available for Europe are qualitative (presence/absence data) and with low temporal resolution, thereby, in most of the cases, it was not possible to use the data to identify quantitative trends (Figure 2).
+After discussion on the knowledge collected from the questionnaires, georeferenced data were obtained from experts and collated in an excel database, based on the data provided by experts.
+The results of the data mining exercise showed that most data available for Europe were qualitative (presence/absence data) and with low temporal resolution, thereby, in most of the cases, it was not possible to use the data to identify quantitative trends (Figure 2).
 Data on trends, when available, referred mostly to small parts of the coast and were only available for a few kelp species present in Europe.
 The exceptions were S. latissima and L. hyperborea along the Norwegian coast, for which models have been used to calculate temporal trends (Figure 3).
 This exercise revealed a huge lack of temporal datasets with high spatial coverage for most of the regions in Europe, including for the non-native kelp U. pinnatifida.
 Considering species individually, the data obtained from experts showed that some species are far better studied than others and that a general trend for kelp species in Europe is difficult to identify, as the trends vary locally and between species and geographical regions.
 Species with very low representation in terms of available datasets were excluded from this part of the study.